 Runners are responsible for their own safety.

 Each runner participating in a stage must sign in at the registration table before commencing each leg.
 Each runner must also ensure that they have been recorded as finishing the stage.
+This will also serve as a COVID check-in for entrants.

 Time limits at the end of each stage will be strictly enforced to allow race infrastructure to be moved to the next stage.
 Runners (or relay teams) who fail to meet time limits can participate in subsequent stages but will not be given an official finish.
 Runners are responsible for ensuring that they are present at the start line (and have signed in) at the advertised start time for each stage – late starts will not be permitted.